tournepivoine/shinpokered-fr/README.md

   - heavily discourage disable against a pkmn already disabled
   - Substitute discouraged if less that 1/4 hp remains
   - Will discourage using Haze if unstatus'd or has net-neutral or better stat mods
+  - Discourages explosion moves in proportion to HP remaining
   - Will heavily discourage boosting defense against special, OHKO, or static-damaging attacks
+  - AI layer changes that affect most 0-power moves (with only a few exceptions like heal effects)
+    - now has a hard stop on using 0-power moves on consecutive turns with a few effect exceptions
+	- heavily discourages 0-power moves if below 1/3 hp
   - Discourage exploding effects if faster than a player in fly/dig state
   - Randomly discourage usage of 2-turn moves when confused/paralyzed
   - 50% chance that the AI is blind to a player switching or using an item